sjr492/website/README.md

-# Sebastian Edger - Personal Website
+# Sebastian Rivas - Personal Website

 A modern, responsive personal website showcasing academic background, skills, and campus involvement at the University of Miami.